 1 large cauliflower – broken into medium sized florets

-2 large potatoes – peeled and cubed
+2 large potatoes – peeled, cubed and par-boiled

 1 large onion – roughly chopped